hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_event_subscription.html.markdown

 * `id` - The ID of the EventGrid Event Subscription.

+* `topic_name` - (Optional) Specifies the name of the topic to associate with the event subscription.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: